Accessibility

 Build-time contrast check

-a non-fatal warning for any text/background pair that falls short — in both light and dark:
+WCAG AA, and prints a non-fatal warning for any text/background pair that falls short — in both

 aardvark: warning — color contrast below WCAG AA: